Lemoncode/react-by-sample/15 LoginForm/readme.md

     );
   }
 ```

+> Now you an test the solution, try _npm start_ and if you enter the combination _test_ _test_ it wil navigate to page b.

 - Time now to do some clean up in the form component, lets start creating a _formField.tsx_ file in the _common_ folder